 When and where?

 Write down what you want to get out of your time abroad.
 Working out what you want to achieve will help determine the choices you make.
 Research your options well, make good arrangements and make sure to consider your study plan carefully.
-Are you short of funds but still want to go abroad?
-Then perhaps an exchange programme is best for you.
-This means you only pay tuition fees to Leiden University.

 During your Bachelor’s programme